Nosto/wiki-docs/apis/graphql-an-introduction/graphql-using-mutations/graphql-updating-products.md

 Any validation errors in the product data are accessible in the response.
 The entire product object is accessible in the response too.
 In the event that a product validation error led to the product to not be updated, the response would contain the errors as well as the invalid product data.

-**Note:** This mutation is currently in beta and may not support mutating all product fields.
-At the time of writing, it is only possible to update the UGC images for a product.

-The given example updates the UGC image for product \#74 and requests the details of the updated products and any associated errors.
+The given example updates the product #101 and requests the details of the updated products and any associated errors.

 ```text
 curl -0 -v -X POST https://api.nosto.com/v1/graphql \